MarketSquare/robotframework-style-guide/guides/style_guide.md

 This style guide is a community driven set of sensible rules to write your Robot Framework code.

-As a starting point use the existing standards from [Robot Framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#getting-started) user guide, [Robocop](https://github.com/MarketSquare/robotframework-robocop) and [Robotidy](https://robotidy.readthedocs.io/en/stable/).
+As a starting point, use the existing standards from [Robot Framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#getting-started) user guide, [Robocop](https://github.com/MarketSquare/robotframework-robocop), and [Robotidy](https://robotidy.readthedocs.io/en/stable/).

 ### Robocon 2022 Presentation